 No victim is EVER to blame for being assaulted or abused.
-Unfortunately, studies show that a person who is the victim of sexual or dating violence is more likely to be re-victimized.
-Below are some tips to help reduce your risk, to recognize warnings signs of abusive behavior and how to reduce the risk of a potential attack.
+Unfortunately, studies indicate the victim of sexual or dating violence is more likely to be re-victimized.
+Below are some tips to help reduce your risk, recognize warnings signs of abusive behavior, and how to reduce risks of an attack.